ThayronyVonHeld/java-backend-journey/Readme - Lessons/fundamentals/Lesson 6 - Primitive Types and Data Manipulation/lesson-6-en.md

 ---

-> 💡 **Teacher's Tip**: "Consistent practice is the key to mastering data types.
+> 💡 **Tip**: "Consistent practice is the key to mastering data types.
 Try creating small programs every day to solidify your knowledge!"